Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 - future revisions should compare this behavior against peer libraries such as music21 and MuseScore before treating it as settled policy

-### 3. Assign voices greedily
+### 3. Reject default export cases that need heuristic voices

 `Track` has no explicit voice structure, but partwise MusicXML does.
-Symusic reconstructs voices from note overlaps.
+Symusic reconstructs voices only for the trivial case where all simultaneous notes form chords with exactly matching `(start, end)` spans.

 The exporter first groups notes with the same `(start, end)` interval into chord clusters.
-It then assigns each cluster to the first voice whose previous cluster has already ended; otherwise it opens a new voice.
+If those clusters overlap in time, the track would need heuristic voice reconstruction, so default v1 export raises an explicit error instead of inventing a voice layout.

-This greedy allocator is intentionally simple:
+The supported default case is intentionally narrow:

 - it is deterministic,
-- it preserves non-overlap within each exported voice,
+- it preserves true chords,
 - it does not try to infer human engraving choices.

-The output is a valid MusicXML voice layout, not necessarily the same voice layout as the original document.
+When export succeeds, every emitted note goes through a single explicit voice stream.

 Maintainer direction: